 In Nanaimo, location, age, and condition of the building have significant impact on the cap rate that can be achieved.
 Length of tenancy can also come into place a certain buildings may have unusually low income from long-term tenants.

 Every building is different and should be evaluated based on its individual merits.
-If you’re looking to buy or sell a rental apartment building in Nanaimo, please Book Your Free Consultation today.
+If you’re looking to buy or sell a rental apartment building in Nanaimo, Call Today.

 (Source for Statistics: Multifamily Real Estate Services internal database and primary research)